jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.9.95 (2023/11/10) =
+* Add: New "Images" section in the Settings related to "Vision".
+* Update: Much better handling of images (where/how it's stored and sent to the models, their expiries, etc).
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.9.94 (2023/11/07) =
-* Add: Support for GPT 4 Turbo.
+* Add: Support for GPT-4 Turbo.
 * Add: Support for Qdrant (alternative to Pinecone).
 * Add: Support for Vision within the chatbot.
 It is ultra experimental, but it's there!
 Play with it, but the user experience has to be improved.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.9.93 (2023/11/03) =
 * 🚀 Please check the previous changelog entry.